 MOD AZE/51A20/2

-5.194 Additional allocation: in Azerbaijan, Kyrgyzstan, Somalia and Turkmenistan, the band 104-108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a secondary basis.
-(WRC-07)
+5.194 Additional allocation: in Kyrgyzstan, Somalia and Turkmenistan, the band 104-108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a secondary basis.
+(WRC-19)

 Reasons: The reference to Azerbaijan is no longer necessary in this footnote.